 3) For something more savory, try a wrap stuffed with a packet of tuna salad, or any other tuna/salmon/chicken packet you like.
 Add in some hot sauce for a kick or some olive oil for an extra energy boost.

-5) Another easy, grab and go option is your favorite protein or meal bar with something munchy like nuts or M&M’s.
+5) Another easy, grab-and-go option is your favorite protein or meal bar with something crunchy like nuts, M&M’s or wasabi peas.

-6) If you have access to plenty of water, you could drink a protein shake and even add in some fixin’s like hot cocoa powder or instant coffee.
+6) If you have access to plenty of water, you could drink a protein shake and even add in some fixings like hot cocoa powder, instant coffee, or avocado oil for an extra calorie boost.

 Dried fruit also makes a great addition to any backpacking lunch, or you could even sneak in a fresh apple or two if you wanted to have them early on in your trip, especially with a Justin’s nut butter packet.

-9) Get fancy and try bagels and lox.
-Pack your favorite bagels, individual packets of cream cheese, and ready-to-eat smoked salmon for a special treat on the trail.
+9) Get fancy with some everything bagels and lox.
+Pack your favorite bagels, individual packets of cream cheese, and ready-to-eat salmon for a special treat while hiking or backpacking.

 Extra Backpacking Meal Planning Tips